-Students pursuing bachelor's degrees must complete their degree programs within a maximum timeframe.
-The maximum timeframe cannot exceed 150% of the published length of the program measured in credit hours attempted.
+To quantify overall academic progress the FAO has set a maximum timeframe in which students are expected to complete a program.
+For undergraduate programs, the maximum timeframe cannot exceed 150% of the published length of the program measured in credit hours attempted.

 The majority of undergraduate programs at the University require that students earn a minimum of 120 degree credit hours.
 The maximum timeframe for these programs is 180 attempted hours (120 x 150%).
-Students accepted into programs requiring more than 120 hours for a degree will have a higher limit.
+Institutional scholarship funding is extremely limited.